It's Okay to Give Up on Your Dreams

 Can the skills from a dream I gave up on still be useful?

 Almost always, yes.
-Skills rarely belong exclusively to one path.
-Data analysis, communication, project management, creative thinking: these transfer across industries and roles in ways that are not always obvious at first.
-The time you spent on something that didn't work out is not automatically wasted.
-It shaped how you think, what you know, and how you approach problems.
-That has value, even if the original destination didn't pan out.
+Skills are rarely unique to one path.
+Data analysis, communication, project management, creative thinking: these transfer across industries and roles in ways that are not always immediately apparent.
+It's not always a waste of time to spend on something that didnt work out.
+It influenced your thoughts knowledge and problem-solving techniques.
+Even if the intended destination didnt work out that still has value.

 Author Bio